UVVIS-BIRA-IASB/qdoas/README.md

 ### Starting with QDOAS

-If you are not familiar with QDOAS, just call qdoas to open the graphics user environment and follow the instructions in the "Quickstart" chapter of the [S/W User Manual](http://uv-vis.aeronomie.be/software/QDOAS/QDOAS_manual.pdf).
+If you are not familiar with QDOAS, just call qdoas to open the graphics user environment and follow the instructions in the "Quickstart" chapter of the [User Manual](http://uv-vis.aeronomie.be/software/QDOAS/QDOAS_manual.pdf).

 GOME2 applications requires that the CODA library is previously installed (the package can be downloaded from the [CODA GithHub](https://github.com/stcorp/coda/releases/latest) web site) and the `CODA_DEFINITION` environment variable is defined, pointing to the location where to find the codadef definitions of the supported data products.

 ## Authors

-The following people contributed to the S/W :
+The following people contributed to QDOAS :

 * **Caroline FAYT, Jonas VLIETINCK, Thomas DANCKAERT and Michel VAN ROOZENDAEL** from BIRA-IASB
 * **Sander NIEMEIJER, Ian PRICE** from S&T

-In case of publication of results obtained using QDOAS, please mention the [QDOAS S/W user manual]((http://uv-vis.aeronomie.be/software/QDOAS/QDOAS_manual.pdf)) in the reference and the authors in the acknowledgements (see above).
+If you publish results obtained with the help of QDOAS, please include the following citation:

+Fayt, C., Danckaert, T., Van Roozendael, M., & Vlietinck, J. (2026).
+QDOAS trace gas retrieval software (Version 3.7.12) [Computer software].
+Royal Belgian Institute for Space Aeronomy. https://doi.org/10.18758/oqvqk2j3

+Citations help us obtain funding for continued maintenance and development of the software.

 ## Acknowledgements

-The authors would also like to acknowledge all people who have contributed directly or indirectly to the S/W user manual and/or to the improvement of the code.
+The authors would also like to acknowledge all people who have contributed directly or indirectly to the user manual and/or to the improvement of the code.